Benjamin has his well-baby 6 month appointment yesterday. Overall he is doing good!

 Overall our Benjamin is doing great.
 We spread out his vaccinations so we have two more appointments this month for those, and then in January we will go back to A.I.
 DuPont’s Children’s Hospital for sleep study #2.
 His first sleep study came back with some partial obstructive sleep apnea, but we have since stopped the oxygen at night (we still have it on hand) because he sleeps silently and doesn’t ever seem like he’s struggling for air, pending the results of this next study.

 We know he’s still very young and there is still potential for problems to arise, but at this moment we are very grateful for his health!
 If you would like to read more about Benjamin’s progress, see the Achondroplasia category on the right sidebar of this page.
-For more information regarding Achondroplasia in general , feel free to read our Achondroplasia pageenjamin’s 6 Month Photo.
+For more information regarding Achondroplasia in general , feel free to visit our Achondroplasia page..